jarun/spy/README.md

-# keysniffer
+# spy
 A Linux kernel module to grab keys pressed in the keyboard, or a keylogger.

 It's also an academic project for devs willing to learn Linux kernel module programming, with extensive comments, checkpatch.pl scanned code, standards-compliant Makefile and DKMS support.

-keysniffer was initially written for the US keyboard (and conforming laptops).
+spy was initially written for the US keyboard (and conforming laptops).
 By default it shows human-readable strings for the keys pressed.
 Optionally, the `keycode shift_mask` pair can be printed in hex or decimal.
 You can lookup the keycodes in `/usr/include/linux/input-event-codes.h`.

 The keypress logs are recorded in debugfs as long as the module is loaded.
 Only root or sudoers can read the log.
 The module name has been camouflaged to blend-in with other kernel modules.

 You can, however, execute a script at shutdown or reboot (the procedure would be distro-specific) to save the keys to a file.

-**DISCLAIMER:** keysniffer is intended to track your own devices and NOT to trespass on others.
+**DISCLAIMER:** spy is intended to track your own devices and NOT to trespass on others.
 The author is not responsible for any unethical application.

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*